ebarped/kubeswap/README.md

   kubeswap [command]

 Available Commands:
-  add         adds a new kubeconfig to the database completion  generate the autocompletion script for the specified shell delete      deletes a kubeconfig from the database help        Help about any command list        lists all the kubeconfigs in the db print       prints the content of the kubeconfig referenced by <name>
+  add         Adds a new kubeconfig to the database completion  generate the autocompletion script for the specified shell delete      Deletes a kubeconfig from the database help        Help about any command list        Lists all the kubeconfigs in the db print       Prints the content of the kubeconfig referenced by <name>
-  printall    prints the content of all the kubeconfigs from the db version     Print the version number
+  printall    Prints the content of all the kubeconfigs from the db version     Print the version number

 Flags: